VirajMathpati7/notes/README.md

-# this repository can help you for bug hunting.
+# This repository can help you for bug hunting.